fleipold/buildobjects/README.md

 class which provides a type safe way of expressing dependencies to external libraries.

 The `tasklet` package provides a [Tasklet] runner, that allows to run small java programs form the command line.
-This way you don't have to compile your buildfile to build your project.
+This way you don't have to compile your build file to build your project.